Comment Traps: How Defective Commented-out Code Augment Defects in AI-Assisted Code Generation: Methodology

 \subsection{Dataset Preparation}

 To make the dataset more representative of real-world scenarios, we built it using high-quality repositories collected from GitHub.
 We first used CodeQL~\cite{b39} to scan all Python files in these repositories for defects.
 Each file containing a defect became an entry in the dataset.
+To mitigate the risk of data leakage, we first restricted our data to samples updated after December 2022 to prioritize recency.
+Second, during subsequent prompt construction process, we transformed the original data by inserting a CO code, ensuring that the resulting prompts differ from the code in the original repository.

 Each entry includes three parts: the defective code snippet, commented out and referred to as the defective CO code; the rest of the Python file, used as the code context; and the starting line number of the defect in the original file, which serves as the completion point.